 - To be eligible for a “Made with Organic (specific foods or food groups)” label claim, a product must contain less than 30% non-agricultural materials included on 205.605 and any non-organic agricultural ingredient.
 205.606 does not apply to products in this label category.

-To demonstrate that an agricultural ingredient listed on 205.606 is not commercially available in organic form, you may visit the CCOF Organic Directory, 606 Organic commercial availability website, or Organic Trade Association Organic Pages directory.
-Contact email@example.com if you have more questions on how to determine if a non-organic material can be used in your product.
+To demonstrate that an agricultural ingredient listed on 205.606 is not commercially available in organic form, you may visit the CCOF Organic Directory, the USDA's Organic Integrity Database, or Organic Trade Association Organic Pages directory.
+Contact firstname.lastname@example.org if you have more questions on how to determine if a non-organic material can be used in your product.